fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 transmission lines are typically lossless.
 Unusual results like
-this one may indicate a modeling mistake that either causes unphysical behavior or the excitation of theoretical but unrealistic physical effects.
+this one may indicate a modeling mistake that either causes unphysical behavior or shows theoretically-possible but unrealistic physical effects.
 Alternatively, it may reveal actual physics rarely discussed in circuit textbooks, so it can be "new" to us.
 We will discuss this issue later.